-- Traditional M.B.A.
+- Flexible M.B.A.

 - Online M.B.A.

 - Internship M.B.A.

 - 4+1 M.B.A.
 Program

 - International M.B.A.
 Program

 - Learning Team M.B.A.

-- Dual Degrees (M.B.A./M.S. in Management and Organization Behavior, M.B.A./M.P.H., M.B.A./M.S. in Management Information Systems, M.B.A./M.S. in Accountancy, M.B.A./M.S.N.)
+- Dual Degrees (M.B.A./M.S. in Management and Organization Behavior, M.B.A./M.P.H., M.B.A./M.S. in Management Information Systems, M.B.A./M.S. in Accountancy, M.B.A./M.S.N., M.B.A./M.S. in Business Analytics, M.B.A./J.D. with John Marshall Law School)

-Traditional (evening) M.B.A.
-Program:
+Flexible (evening) M.B.A.
+Program (offered on the Lisle Campus only):

-Benedictine University's Traditional M.B.A.
+Benedictine University's Flexible M.B.A.
 Program is designed for working adults with at least two years of significant professional work experience.
-Evening and weekend classes held on the main campus in Lisle and are ideal for those who seek flexibility in their course schedules, an academic concentration and time to complete their degrees as part-time students.
-Afternoon Matinee M.B.A. classes allow students to take one class from 3:00 to 6:00 p.m. and a second class from 6:30 to 9:30 p.m. on the same night, saving gas and time.
+Evening and weekend classes are held on the main campus in Lisle and are ideal for those who seek flexibility in their course schedules, an academic concentration, and time to complete their degrees as part-time students.
+Afternoon matinee M.B.A. classes allow students to take one class from 3:00 to 6:00 p.m. and a second class from 6:30 to 9:30 p.m. on the same night, saving gas and time.
 Students usually complete one to two courses per quarter.

-The M.B.A. program consists of six (6) foundation courses that provide preparation for the managerial-level core courses.
+The M.B.A. program consists of six foundation courses that provide preparation for the managerial-level core courses.
 Students with prior undergraduate business coursework may be waived from four foundation courses.
-To be eligible for course waivers, prior undergraduate coursework must have been taken within the last seven years, pending department chair approval.
+To be eligible for course waivers, prior undergraduate coursework must have been taken within the last seven years, pending department chair approval (waivers are not available in the Learning Team M.B.A. program).
 This means you can complete your degree in less than two years.